Timotheus (general): Court case

 An action was brought against him by Apollodorus, the son of the banker Pasion, for the return of money lent by his father.
 The speech for the plaintiff is still extant, and is attributed to Demosthenes (see also Pseudo-Demosthenes).
 It is interesting as it describes the manner in which Timotheus had exhausted the large fortune inherited from his father and the straits to which he was reduced by his sacrifices in the public cause.

-The Social War
+Social War

 In 358 BC or 357 BC, an Athenian force, in response to a spirited appeal from Timotheus, crossed over to Euboea and expelled the Thebans in three days.
 In the course of the Social War Timotheus was dispatched with Iphicrates, Menestheus, son of Iphicrates, and Chares to put down the revolt.
 The hostile fleets sighted each other in the Hellespont; but a gale was blowing, and Iphicrates and Timotheus decided not to engage.
 Chares, disregarding the advice of his colleagues, lost many ships.